 ABOUT ZANZIBAR BEACHES

 Zanzibar is a province of Tanzania consisting of the islands Zanzibar, Pemba, and several islets.
-It is located in the Indian Ocean about 25 miles from the coast of Tanzania.
+It is located in the Indian Ocean about 25 miles from the coast of Tanzania and is the best place for Zanzibar beach holidays.
 It is characterized by beautiful sandy beaches with fringing coral reefs and the magic of historic Stone Town, said to be the only functioning ancient town in East Africa.

 Wildlife: There are no large wild animals in Zanzibar, and the forest areas are inhabited by monkeys, bush-pigs, and small antelopes.
 Various species of mongoose can also be found on the island.
 There is a wide variety of birdlife and a large number of butterflies found in the rural areas.